powsybl/.github/SECURITY.md

 #### Controlled dependency update

-We pay attention to keeping our dependency versions up to date and also make sure the new versions are safe.
-This allows PowSyBl to benefit from the latest security patches, while ensuring protection against supply-chain attacks.
+We pay attention to keeping our dependency versions up to date and also make sure that the new versions are safe.
+This allows PowSyBl to benefit from the latest security patches while ensuring protection against supply-chain attacks.

 #### Sonarcloud analysis